 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range (all three sciences) and biology to AS/A-level.

-You will also have guest sessions with alumni and experts from a variety of organisations.
+There will also be guest sessions with alumni and experts from a variety of organisations.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).
 The course is taught by highly experienced, research active, subject experts who have all been practising teachers.
 The team and students are supported by an excellent team of science technicians.